progressionnetwork/-KVIRIN_Email_Secure_Analiser/README.md

 At the next stage, the expert system performs a content analysis of the email content, identifying the intentions of the sender on the factors characteristic to BEC emails - urgency, importance and requirements to perform financial actions.
 The results of the analysis are sent to the machine learning system.

 If nothing suspicious is detected, the Writing Style DNA is used.
-This Trend Micro development uses machine learning to compare an executive's or counterparty's message to previous messages.
+This project uses machine learning to compare an executive's or counterparty's message to previous messages.
 Writing Style DNA uses over 7,000 message characteristics to identify the sender's unique style.
 These include the use of capitalization in words and punctuation marks, sentence length, favorite words and expressions, and more.

 Artificial Intelligence needs to analyze between 300 and 500 previously sent emails to build a style model.
 To protect confidentiality, the AI only extracts metadata describing the sender's style, but not the text itself.